rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

 For more information about this parameter, please visit the [Android uses-sdk page](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html).

 ### Android Keycode Mapping
 Keycodes are constants that uniquely identify the ASCII values of device keypresses (hard or soft).
 On Android devices, the keycode values of certain keys are sometimes not returned as expected or desired.
-To ensure control and accuracy of key presses, the desired keycode value(s) can be assigned through the current [KeyCapture 4.x API](../api/keycapture) as well as legacy 2.x versions.
+To ensure control and accuracy of key presses, RhoMobile apps for Android can have some or all of their default keycode values assigned from a file when the app starts up.
+Keycode value(s) can be assigned through the current [KeyCapture 4.x API](../api/keycapture) as well as legacy 2.x versions.
 The steps below apply to all API versions.

-RhoMobile apps for Android can have some or all of their default keycode values assigned from a file when the app starts up.

 **This section applies to Android only**.

 The following facts apply generally to keycode mapping: